 Consider this the Toyota Camry of toothbrushes.
 It’s a good, solid choice that hits right at the middle of the market price-wise.
 It has five different brush heads, 25 different settings, and a two-minute timer so that you can know when you’re done brushing without having to sing through the alphabet twice.
 “It feels good in your hand and caters to brushers with sensitivity,” says Dr. Levine.
 “And with so many add-ons, there’s a brush head for everyone.”
 The charging station and plug are not waterproof, so you’ll want to keep them somewhere other than on your sink, but since the battery stays charged for over a month you won’t need to dig them out of the cabinet all that often, anyway.

 If you’ve got sensitive teeth and gums, this is the best of the best to keep them healthy and happy.
 “The bristles are soft, so they won’t irritate most patients’ gums, and it has five settings for everything from gentle brushing to a deep clean,” says Dr. Levine.
 The only downside to this brush is that it’s most effective when it’s fully charged, so be sure to keep the battery juiced up.
-If you really want to up your brushing game, Dr. Kenerson recommends the Philips Sonicare DiamondClean Smart ($190), which has a sensor and an app that will tell you which spots you missed in your mouth.
-"This Sonicare leaves your teeth feeling very clean," she says.
+“This Sonicare leaves your teeth feeling very clean,” she says.
+Dr. Huang is also a fan of this toothbrush, which she says has powerful sonic energy, plus an app that tracks sensory coverage so you are able to see exactly where you are bushing, what is missed, and get feedback on brushing techniques.

 Loading More Posts...